 Primo Cerantola started to rack up his nearly 40 years of service when he started at the Coniston there until his retirement.

+Smelter in 1930.
 He was first hired by Mond in 1923 but quit twice.
 He transferred to the general office in Coniston in 1965 and was the janitor